-Enjoy our early classics of U.S. Stamps, from the beginning to the American Banknote Issues of 1890-93.
+Bargain pricing on vintage classic U.S. Stamps, from the issues of 1847 to the American Banknote Issues of 1890-93.
 All stamps are acuarately discribed and discount priced.
 And our 'no haggle' returns price applies.
 If you are dissatisfied with your purchase for any reason just return it within 14 days for a full refund.

 This is the classic era of U.S. Commemorative Issues beginning with the Columbian Exposition Issues of 1894.
 Add the Trans-Mississippi Exposition Issues, Pan-American Exposition Issues, Louisiana Purchase Exposition Issues, Jamestown Exposition Issues plus the regular issues of 1902-03

 The issues of 1920 through 1937 include the intriguing Farley Issues of the Franklin Delano Roosevelt Administration, our Nations greatest postage scandal.
 Invest in your copy of the White Planes Souvenir Sheet of the International Philatelic Exposition, the United States first Souvenir Sheet.
 The National Parks Set is still a favored classic.

 1938 produced the Presidential Series, known as the 'Prexies', depicting feach president in order that they served.
 George Washington is the 1¢ stamp, Abraham Lincoln is the 16¢ and so on, with the last presidents to be depicted on the dollar stamps to the Calvin Coolidge $5.00 stamp.
 This period also produced the first setentant issues when advances in printing allowed for more than one stamp to be printed on the same sheet of stamps.